-early August 2013 to until further notice
+early August 2013 until further notice

 Hamburger Bahnhof - Museum für Gegenwart - Berlin

 The collection of Erich Marx is closely bound up with the history of the Hamburger Bahnhof.
 Following the comprehensive remodelling of the former train station and later railway museum by architect Josef Paul Kleihues and the construction of a large barrel-vaulted gallery to the east, the Hamburger Bahnhof – Museum für Gegenwart opened in 1996 with the Marx Collection.
 The core of the collection revolves around works by world-famous artists of the second half of the 20th century, such as Joseph Beuys, Anselm Kiefer, Roy Lichtenstein, Robert Rauschenberg, Cy Twombly and Andy Warhol, from whom Erich Marx acquired high quality groups of works.
 From the 1980s onwards he added new pieces by contemporary artists.

 In addition, various installation art from the Friedrich Christian Flick Collection, the Marzona Collection and the Nationalgalerie are on display in the Historic Hall and the Rieckhallen.
 On the ground floor of the main building, works from the Nationalgalerie’s collection are partnered with installations from the collection of the Haubrok Foundation.
 Featured artists include: Stan Douglas, Elmgreen & Dragset, Bruce Nauman, Susan Philipsz, Marjetica Potrc and others.